 The Surreal Scene Of Passing Dead Bodies On Everest While Climbing

-If you’re preparing to climb Mt Everest, don’t be alarmed if you encounter a disturbing scene: a dead climber on the path wearing mountaineering gear.
+If you’re preparing to climb Mt Everest, encountering a disturbing scene should not alarm you: a dead climber on the path wearing mountaineering gear.

 This is due to the fact that Mount Everest has over 200 dead bodies still lying on the mountain.
-The image below is an Everest body map, that depicts where deaths occurred on Everest in terms of elevation and year.
+The image below is an Everest body map.
+It depicts where deaths occurred on Everest in terms of elevation and year.

 Many climbers have remained permanently on the mountain; one of them even serves as a sad monument.
-The unlucky climber is known as “Green Boots,” who is thought to be Indian climber Tsewang Paljor.
+The unlucky climber known as “Green Boots,” is the Indian climber Tsewang Paljor.
 He has been atop the mountain since 1996 when he perished during an expedition.
-He of course is not the only famous dead body on Mount Everest.
-Other notable Mount Everest bodies frozen on the mountain:

 Of course, there are family members of individuals that pass away on Mount Everest who would wish to have their loved ones’ bodies taken down for a proper burial.
 However, due to the danger as well as cost many families opt for mountain burials for their loved ones bodies on Mt Everest.